PacificRebel/PacificRebel/README.md

 ## Interests
 - I love the TLDR newsletter, which is a perfect tech geek roundup for someone like me, who's juggling many things!
-- Pod Save America for US politics and Sway for amazing tech interviews
+- Kara Swisher's <a href="https://www.nytimes.com/column/sway">Sway</a> podcast for amazing tech interviews
 - Big fan of the Finnish journalist Riikka Suomela, and girls' coding pioneer Linda Liukas
 - I'm in the early stages of writing a book from more than 2,000 letters my grandparents
   sent to each other when my grandfather was fighting in the Finnish Continuation War during WWII.